mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 One may start with an empty HTML file and populate it with the contents shown on [@Lst:B-html-blank].
 It is a standard HTML file with two elements, `template` and `script`.
-The `template` element is part of *HTML Templates* standard and allows for defining reusable HTML blocks.
+The `template` element is part of *HTML Templates* standard and allows for defining the reusable HTML blocks.
 This template is the widget's view, which will be rendered on the webpage.
 The `script` element will contain the widget's logic.
 It is wrapped in an IIFE and the `window`, `document` and `tangojs` global variables are injected into this function.